0mniteck/U-Boot/readme.md

   * [x] Convert to docker build
     * [x] Build variants in one branch
     * [x] Make reproducible debian docker images
+      * [ ] Sign base images with cosign & verify at buildtime

 ##